debragail/api_doc/source/protocols/vessel-charging/index.html.md

       <code class="field">height</code>
       <div class="type">optional</div>
     </td>
-    <td>The minimum height clearance that this vessel requires from the station.
+    <td>The minimum height clearance that this vessel requires from the charger.
 Specified as an integer representing centimeters</td>
   </tr>
   <tr>
     <td>
       <code class="field">width</code>
       <div class="type">optional</div>
     </td>
-    <td>The minimum width clearance that this vessel requires from the station.
+    <td>The minimum width clearance that this vessel requires from the charger.
 Specified as an integer representing centimeters</td>
   </tr>
   <tr>
     <td>
       <code class="field">length</code>
       <div class="type">optional</div>
     </td>
-    <td>The minimum length clearance that this vessel requires from the station.
+    <td>The minimum length clearance that this vessel requires from the charger.
 Specified as an integer representing centimeters</td>
   </tr>
   <tr>
     <td>
       <code class="field">weight</code>
       <div class="type">optional</div>
     </td>
     <td>The weight of this vessel.
-Stations that cannot support vessels weighing this much should not respond.
+Chargers that cannot support vessels weighing this much should not respond.
 Specified as an integer representing kilograms</td>
   </tr>
   <tr>
     <td>